lxtyin/HSZX-Treehole/README.md

 # HSZX-Treehole
-A treehole project for hszx use miniprogram and could development.
+A treehole project for hszx use miniprogram and nodejs server.